On this page

 The Suburb Programme projects in Helsinki are located in the three urban renewal areas: Malminkartano-Kannelmäki, Malmi and Mellunkylä.
 The project units in these areas feature measures with the objectives of developing the functionality and attractiveness of the residential environment to residents of all ages, improving the well-being of children and young people, and increasing the sense of community and safety.

-The project unit is directly linked to the City’s central strategies and programmes, such as the Helsinki City Strategy 2017–2021 and the included Project for Youth Social Inclusion (preventing imparity and social exclusion of young people), Carbon-neutral Helsinki 2035 action programme (PDF) and participatory budgeting.
+The project unit is directly linked to the City’s central strategies and programmes, such as the Helsinki City Strategy 2017–2021 and the included Project for Youth Social Inclusion (preventing imparity and social exclusion of young people), Carbon-neutral Helsinki 2035 action programme (PDF) and participatory budgeting (Link leads to external service).
 Additionally, the project unit is linked to the housing and land use implementation plan (PDF) approved by the City Council on 11 November 2020.

 Helsinki is applying for support and subsidies from the Housing Finance and Development Centre of Finland for the development and planning of the suburbs included in the Suburb Programme and for the related investments.